-Pasta with Lemon Cream Sauce, (Pappardelle al Limone) is made even more delicious by adding peas and slices of ham.
-A beautiful spring pasta dish that’s so special in flavor that you’ll want to make it over and over.
-Perfect for entertaining, pappardelle noodles are drenched in a lemon cream sauce that will have you savoring every single creamy bite.
+Pasta with Ham and Peas in a Lemon Cream Sauce, (Pappardelle al Limone) A beautiful spring pasta dish that’s so special in flavor that you’ll want to make it over and over.
+Perfect for entertaining, you’ll be savoring every single creamy bite.

 Easy Homemade Lemon Cream Sauce For Pasta